lkesteloot/unsong/unsong.md

 “Yes.”

-“What about our [expletive deleted] souls, Kissinger?”
+“What about our [open-bracket]expletive deleted] souls, Kissinger?”

 “I fail to see how they are relevant to geopolitics.”